Nightwood: Night Watch

-In this dream, Nora sees herself in her grandmother's room.
+One night, Nora dreams herself in her grandmother's room.
 Looking down, she sees Robin lying on the floor far below, and calls to her, but the louder she calls, the farther away the floor goes.
-The structure of the dream gives her grandmother's room, though the opposite of any room associated with said grandmother outside dreams, the presence of her grandmother.
 She remembers happening upon her cross-dressed grandmother as a child, which now indicates to Nora some sort of disfigurement and eternalization of Robin.
+Nora wakes sees that Robin is with another woman in the garden.